 Recommended action :

-Examine the computers that are running with different times, and resolve any issue.
+Examine the computers that are running at different times, and resolve any issues.

 In many cases, server time sync issues stem from the Kerberos protocol, which has a security feature that looks at the time stamp on Kerberos tickets in an effort to prevent them from being reused.
 A ticket is rejected if it is more than five minutes old.
 Therefore, if the clocks fall out of sync by more than five minutes, Kerberos will begin to break down.